 The Facebook Business page is similar to profiles.
 It displays the company’s information, photos, ads, and more.
 The pages are free and easy to set up with call-to-action terms like” Call now” and “Shop now.”
 Access to the Facebook page also enables you to converse with your customers.
 In addition, engaging users through automatic instant messaging via Facebook Messenger is simple.

 For example- Sephora uses a chatbot to take a quiz to understand your needs, give tips, product recommendations, and more.

 Facebook Ads offers an excellent option to target your advertisement for specific age groups, areas, and more.
 These ads help you build audiences similar to your customers.

 Instagram is highly visual.
 This marketing strategy is an excellent platform to showcase your products.
 Instagram posts engage and increase your followers.
 Another great way is to publish stories on Instagram.
-These stories are cherry on the top.
+These stories are the cherry on top.
 It shows your activeness in your profile.
 The strong presence of this visual network can get you a lot of value.

 Twitter has 313 million active users.
-This marketing tool lets you show updates about specials, discounts, offers across the web.
+This marketing tool lets you show updates about specials, discounts, and offers across the web.
 Twitter revolves around conversational tweets.
 This tweeting strategy can help you address customer concerns.